 C: Cite the text to provide evidence

 RACE is a structure to help students answer passage-based, short response questions in a formal style, with using clear reasons and evidence from the text, and to provide concluding statements.

 When I was in school, no one ever taught me about the RACE strategy, but I think I did it instinctively.
-That’s because I was a strong reader and writer.
-Not all students have the same abilities, and need more support.
+I was an avid reader, which helped make me a strong writer.
+Not all students have the same background experiences, and need they will more support.
 That’s why I love RACE.

 I also encourage students to use checklists to ensure they’ve done each part.
 This helps me with grading as well.

 Since teaching the RACE strategy, I’ve seen an incredible transformation in my classroom.
 Previously struggling students are approaching writing prompts with confidence and even excitement.
 When I see students using it on their own–without me reminding them–I know they’ve really learned it.

 Want to challenge students even more?
 Try paired passages

 Once your students have mastered the RACE writing strategy, it may be time to move on to more complex material.
 When students can confidently answer a prompt about one passage, move on to paired passages!